 Mickleton.com say the village is great because it is not just inhabited by Londoners at the weekend, like some nearby villages.
-Instead, it’s a bustling village with a butchers, post office, grocery store and two pubs.
+Instead, it’s a bustling village with a butcher, post office, grocery store and two pubs.

-Small detached cottages cost in the region of £350,000 and you could pick up a two-bedroom property for under £300,000.
+Five-bedroom semi-detached houses cost in the region of £630,000 and you could pick up a two-bedroom property for under £300,000.

 “The medieval village of Dunster is in Somerset within the Exmoor National Park,” says Dunster.org.
 With its Castle, Yarn Market, Tithe Barn and a wealth of listed buildings, Dunster is a favourite destination for many tourists.